-A. Grant Dates.
+$\mbox{\ensuremath{\mathsf{A}}}.$ Grant Dates.
 Option grants shall be made on the dates specified below:

-1. Each individual who is first elected or appointed as a non-employee Board member at any time after the Plan Effective Date shall automatically be granted, on the date of such initial election or appointment, a Non-Statutory Option to purchase 20,000 shares of Common Stock, provided that individual has not previously been a director of or in the employ of the Corporation or any Parent or Subsidiary.

-2. On the date of the 1998 Annual Meeting (the Stockholder Approval Date) and on the date of each Annual Stockholders Meeting held after such date, each individual who is to continue to serve as an Eligible Director, whether or not that individual is standing for re-election to the Board at that particular Annual Meeting, shall automatically be granted a Non-Statutory Option to purchase 10,000 shares of Common Stock, provided, with respect to each Annual Stockholders Meeting held after the 1998 Annual Meeting, such individual has served as a non-employee board member for at least six (6) months.
-There shall be no limit on the number of such 10,000-share option grants any one Eligible Director may receive over his or her period of Board Service, and non-employee board members who have previously been a director of or in the employ of the Corporation (or any Parent or Subsidiary) shall be eligible to receive one or more such annual option grants over their period of continued Board Service.
+- 1. Each individual who is first elected or appointed as a non-employee Board member at any time after the Plan Effective Date shall automatically be granted, on the date of such initial election or appointment, a Non-Statutory Option to purchase 20,000 shares of Common Stock, provided that individual has not previously been a director of or in the employ of the Corporation or any Parent or Subsidiary. - 2.
+On the date of the 1998 Annual Meeting (the Stockholder Approval Date) and on the date of each Annual Stockholders Meeting held after such date, each individual who is to continue to serve as an Eligible Director, whether or not that individual is standing for re-election to the Board at that particular Annual Meeting, shall automatically be granted a Non-Statutory Option to purchase 10,000 shares of Common Stock, provided that such amount shall be increased to 20,000 shares for grants on or after the date of the 2000 Annual Meeting, with respect to each Annual Stockholders Meeting, such individual has served as a non-employee board member for at least six (6) months.
+There shall be no limit on the number of such 10,000 or 20,000-share option grants any one Eligible Director may receive over his or her period of Board Service, and non-employee board members who have previously been a director of or in the employ of the Corporation (or any Parent or Subsidiary) shall be eligible to receive one or more such annual option grants over their period of continued Board Service.